 Stay: Nuwara Eliya, Araliya Green Hills HotelDaily :

 Nuwara Eliya, Yala National Park

 Head to Nanu Oya to board a unique train for the journey to Ella.

 Nestled amid splendid vegetation, enjoy both style and privacy at the premium Jetwing Yala.

-After breakfast transfer to Nanu Oya Railway Station for a scenic rail through the Hill Country to Ella.
-Arrive in Ella in time for lunch.
+After breakfast transfer to Nanu Oya Railway Station for a scenic rail to Ella.
 Later, travel to Yala where you’ll check-in to your hotel.